gurdulicluka/gurdulicluka/README.md

 ### 👨‍💻 About me

-I'm a self taught frontend developer based in Croatia and is currently looking for work and participation in open source projects.
+I'm a Frontend Web Developer based in Croatia and is currently looking for work and participation in open source projects.
 I mainly code in `React.js`.
 Always eager to learn and create new awesome things.<br><br>
-My journey as a developer started in 2019 when I started dabbling with some `Python` and backend which got boring quite fast, so a year later I began looking elsewhere.
+My journey as a developer started in 2021 when I started dabbling with some `Python` and backend which I figured was not suited for me at the time, so a year later I began looking elsewhere.
 Long story short, I pivoted into frontend development and fell in love with the creative side of it.
 Somewhere in between logic and creativity is a place where I feel the most happy.

 ---